Saturday, December 14, 2013

 Woody Allen and Mira Sorvino in Mighty Aphrodite (1995).

 Why strippers and prostitutes in Hollywood movies are smart, glamorous women with model looks?
-Why there are not depicted as ugly, stupid slobs?
+Why they are not depicted as ugly, stupid slobs?
 If you think this is the norm, think twice.
-The painters of the Weimar period who, probably, were closer to them socially and physically (I mostly mean crammed, urban quarters of post-WWI Germany) depicted them much more frequently according to the second stereotype.
+The painters of the Weimar period who, probably, were much closer to them socially and physically (I mostly mean crammed urban quarters of post-WWI Germany) depicted them much more frequently according to the second stereotype.

 George Grosz.
 Suicide.